Üsküdar American Academy: TIMUN

 The Üsküdar American Academy Model United Nations (MUN) program was first established in 1991, and UAA soon became a regular participant of The Hague International Model United Nations (THIMUN) in the Netherlands.

 TIMUN (Turkish International Model United Nations), the Academy's international, student-run conference, was founded in 1994 and became the first high school MUN conference in Turkey.
 In 1996, TIMUN was affiliated by the THIMUN Board, becoming one of the first conferences to be affiliated worldwide and the first in all of Asia.
 Since then, UAA MUN club members have also served as Judges and Advocates in the International Court of Justice (ICJ), as well as Deputy Secretaries-General, chairs, co-chairs, and presidents in THIMUN conferences abroad.

 Over the years, notable guest speakers at TIMUN have included Kemal Derviş, Turkish Minister of Economy and Administrator of the United Nations Development Programme, Ecumenical Patriarch Bartholomew I alongside ambassadors, journalists, and leading figures in international relations.
 In 2024, TIMUN marked the 30th anniversary of its founding.

-Dramapalooza

-Dramapalooza is Üsküdar American Academy's annual student-run theatre festival, showcasing a full day of performances on campus.
-Organized by the English Drama Club, the event brings together dozens of students to stage original scenes, short plays, and occasional film projects across multiple stages, often running nearly ten hours of continuous programming.
-Each year's festival explores a different theme—for example, recent productions have addressed issues such as the environment—while giving students the opportunity to write, direct, and perform their own work.
-With its large scale and creative focus, Dramapalooza has become a highlight of the school's cultural calendar and a major platform for student expression in the performing arts.